-5008 Basic Science Building, School of Medicine
+School of Medicine

 The graduate program offered by the group in Biomedical Sciences (BMS) is designed to lead students to the PhD through a combination of didactic study, laboratory rotations, and thesis research in basic and translational biomedical sciences.
 Research opportunities in BMS span a wide spectrum of biological and medical sciences, permitting students the options of selecting molecular, cellular, organismal, and integrated systems approaches in their research projects.
 Students are encouraged to design and execute original and creative research in a self-critical and independent manner.
 Undergraduate preparation must include courses in mathematics (through calculus), chemistry (including organic, physical, and biochemistry), and preferably participation in research.
 Students whose undergraduate backgrounds are significantly different will be considered provided there is sufficient evidence of interest in cell and molecular biology, genetics, pathology, physiology, pharmacology, or other disciplines in biomedical sciences, and a strong commitment to enter a field of active research and academic excellence.

-The graduate program in biomedical sciences is also designed to educate physician-scientists through the School of Medicine’s Medical Scientist Training Program (MSTP).
-In conjunction with the Skaggs School of Pharmacy and Pharmaceutical Sciences, students can also receive a PharmD/PhD degree.
-Students already admitted to the School of Medicine or the Skaggs School are eligible for admission to the BMS program for PhD training in order to receive MD/PhD and PharmD/PhD degrees, respectively.
-Such students generally apply in the first or second year of their medical or pharmacy studies and enter graduate studies following completion of their second year of medical or pharmacy school.
-Normative time for MD/PhD or PharmD/PhD students is seven years.
+The graduate program in biomedical sciences is also designed to educate physician-scientists and pharmacist-scientists through the School of Medicine’s Medical Scientist Training Program (MSTP) and the School of Pharmacy PharmD/PhD Program, respectively.
+Students already admitted to the School of Medicine or School of Pharmacy and Pharmaceutical Sciences are eligible for admission to the BMS program for doctoral training in order to receive MDs and PhDs or PharmDs and PhDs.
+Such students generally apply in the first or second year of their medical studies or pharmacy studies and enter graduate studies following completion of their second year.
+Normative time for MD and PhD and PharmD and PhD students is seven years.

-Students obtain letter grades in the core and track courses.
-Candidacy for the PhD degree is granted following the successful completion of two research-oriented examinations.
+Students obtain letter grades in the core and training area courses.
+Candidacy for the PhD is granted following the successful completion of two research-oriented examinations.
 The first examination, the Research Proposition Exam, tests the student’s preparation for his or her thesis research.
 Preparation for the Research Proposition Exam begins as soon as students join their thesis laboratories during the first summer quarter in the program.
 Students prepare a written research proposal and defend the proposal in an oral examination conducted by a program-approved exam committee.
-The second examination is the Advancement to PhD candidacy, which takes place after the students finalize their thesis research plan, and should be completed by the end of the second summer quarter.
+The second examination is the Advancement to PhD candidacy, which takes place after the students finalize their thesis research plan, and should be completed by the end of the third summer quarter.
 Thereafter, the students’ thesis research progress is reviewed annually by the thesis committee.
 The thesis committee also approves the final dissertation.
 After the preparation of the dissertation, a public oral defense of the thesis completes the requirement for the PhD in the Biomedical Sciences Program.